SherylHohman/CarND-P2-Traffic-Sign-Classifier/WRITEUP.md

  --Is this a red-flag that something is wrong (with alogrithm) ??
 Or that rounding hit an overflow ??

+**TODO** probably won't, but these would be interesting charts to add:
+Training data: signs with number of example images: above 1250
+ 750-1250
+ 300ish-750
+ under 250 or 300

+ count signs:
+ create list of signs falling in said count range print the lists

+  read all signs in top 5 predictions display their representation in the dataset
+     (it total number of images, or % of dataset that was that sign, or where it is in the standard deviation of images or which count range it was in

+  using the 6 signs I gave it,
+      display their representation in the dataset
+      ( total number of images, or % of dataset that was that sign, or std
+      or which count range it was in

+Perhaps display a chart comparing this info
 --------------------------------------------------------------------------------
 **In [38]**  **Second set of images**